Tom Clancy's Splinter Cell: Chaos Theory: Gameplay

 Chaos Theory adds a combat knife to Sam's close-quarters combat abilities.
-Sam can use the knife in multiple ways, such as threatening an enemy during an interrogation, killing an enemy in close-quarters combat, or piercing gas tanks on generators to aid in his stealth operations.
+Sam can use the knife in multiple ways, such as threatening an enemy during an interrogation, killing an enemy in close-quarters combat, breaking door locks as opposed to picking them, or piercing gas tanks on generators to aid in his stealth operations.
 Also, it no longer matters what direction Sam attacks from when using melee attacks, nor does it matter if enemies are aware of his presence, as opposed to earlier entries in the series where he had to attack from behind or on the side and the enemy could not be alerted to him in order to take them down in one hit.
 Sam also can use lethal or non-lethal force when ending an interrogation and with his close-range attacks.
 As an expansion on Sam's ability to shoot while hanging upside down (introduced in Pandora Tomorrow), he can now choke down or break the neck of enemies below him.
 He can also pull people over railings while hanging off a ledge and throw bodies off cliffs or over railings, even onto other guards.
 However, the ability to shoot around corners has been removed, but this is balanced by being able to switch the side of Sam's body the gun is on while in a firing position.

-Fisher can choose from one of three different equipment "kits."
+In terms of weaponry, Fisher can choose from one of three different equipment "kits."
 There is Redding's recommended kit, an assault kit and a stealth kit.
 Redding's Recommendation gives Sam an even balance between ammunition and non-lethal weaponry.
-Assault provides more ammunition at the expense of non-lethal weapons, while the Stealth kit contains more non-lethal weaponry at the expense of brute force, lethal weaponry, and spare magazines.
+Assault provides more ammunition at the expense of non-lethal weapons, while the Stealth kit contains more non-lethal weaponry but less 'brute force' which means reduced lethal weaponry and spare magazines.
 On missions where an objective is to cause no fatalities, the player cannot choose the Assault option.

 The 5-7 SC Pistol returns, though the laser pointer featured in Pandora Tomorrow is replaced with a new feature: the OCP (Optically Channeled Potentiator).
 When fired at certain electronics, the OCP can disable them for a limited time.
 Fisher can disable lights, security cameras, and more.
 If the device cannot be disabled, it will temporarily malfunction, such as causing the blue screen of death when attacking computer towers.
 When Fisher successfully disables the electronic device he aimed at, a green light appears on the pistol; if he misses, a red light appears.
 In both cases, Fisher must wait for the OCP to recharge and become ready for use again.